ellab2/Mapillary-Download/README.md

 # mapillary_download
 Simple code to download images in one or several mapillary sequences.
+The images will be geotagged and oriented.

 ## How to use
 change the access token with your access token and the sequence ids with the ids of the sequences you want to download